 Author Guidelines International Journal for History, Culture and Modernity

 Authors are invited to submit manuscripts that fall within the focus of the journal.
 Please read the information on the Peer Review Process and follow the guidelines below.
-HCM does not charge Article Processing Charges (APC).
 Work submitted to HCM may not be under consideration in any form by any other publisher.
 Submission of a manuscript is taken to indicate the author’s commitment to publish in HCM if the manuscript is accepted.

 If you have any questions please contact the Managing Editor.

-HCM publishes in full open access.
+As per 1 January 2020, HCM publishes in hybrid open access.
 Author(s) retain copyright of their articles.
 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International License (CC-BY 4.0)